Neill3d/MoPlugs/README.md

 * Cleanup Manager
 * Texture Manager

+## Documentation ##

+ You can find some articles and notes in repository wiki.

 ## Hardware requirenments ##

  I'm using many nvidia extensions, so to make the morenderer work properly, you should have nVidia card (with gpu chipset Kepler or later)